shamazmazum/check-words/README.md

 a group (enclosured in braces) are not suffled and printed in that order in which they appear in the dictionary.

-You can also make a standalone colsole application running `make` from this directory.
+You can also make a standalone console application running `make` from this directory.
 Currently, this works only with sbcl.